 I love this set of gnomes with boots.
-They’re just little sock gnomes, but the apron, the coffee cups, and the boots – these simple DIY farmhouse gnomes with legs are just too sweet!
+They’re little sock gnomes, but the apron, coffee cups, and boots – these additions make these simple DIY farmhouse gnomes with legs too sweet!

 DIY Farmhouse Gnomes

-Here at Ruffles and Rain Boots, we adore making a new DIY gnome.
-Seriously, if I have 20 minutes free, I’m in my crafting zone finding baubles, socks and a bit of Mongolian fur to make a little gnome with.
-My latest?
-Oh, these two adorable DIY farmhouse gnomes with boots.
+Here at Ruffles and Rain Boots, we love coming up with new DIY gnome styles and techniques that have never been used.
+Seriously, if I have 20 minutes free, I’m in my crafting zone folding paper or fabric, or finding baubles, stuffing, and a bit of Mongolian fur to make a little gnome.

 No Time to Make This Now?
 Pin it for Later

-You’re busy, I get it.
-Pin this to your favorite farmhouse DIYs board on Pinterest and it’ll be here for when you’re ready.
+If you’re too busy to make these right this second, pin this to your favorite DIY or gnome board on Pinterest and it’ll be here for when you’re ready.

 As an Amazon Associate, I can earn from qualifying purchases.